UNMC_Acronym_Vert_sm_4c

 Learning Community

-Scholars will participate in monthly program activities, including mentorship, professional development, and peer networking programs.
-Some of these opportunities will be provided in-person while others will be virtual.
+Scholars will participate in monthly programmatic activities, including mentorship, professional development, and peer networking programs.
+These opportunities will be a blend of in-person and virtual events.
 Funding will be provided by the program to support cohort activities and travel.

 Mentorship